matiasraisanen/RockPaperScissors/README.md

 # RockPaperScissors
-A simple rock paper scissors -game.
+A simple rock paper scissors -game made with Python.

-Saves scores in a local high score list.
+Saves scores in a local high score list, which it creates in the same folder.

 ## RUN
 Run with Python3.